Some inequalities among curvature invariants: Conclusions

 \section{Conclusions}

-The symmetric rank-2 tensor admits a simple canonical form which follows from the Segre classification.
+Any symmetric rank-2 tensor admits a simple canonical form which follows from the Segre classification.
 This form is particularly useful for studying inequalities between curvature invariants.
 Inequalities such as those in the paper \cite{WCI} can be extended to spacetimes of specific Segre types and to other symmetric rank-2 tensors.
 This approach is more efficient than working directly with the metric.

 We have proved two theorems.
 Theorem \ref{thm1} establishes an infinite family of inequalities among invariants constructed out of rank-2 symmetric tensors, in particular among the Ricci invariants.
-These inequalities hold for tensors of Segre types $A1$, $A3$, and $B$, but are not necessarily satisfied for other tensors.
+These inequalities hold for tensors of Segre types $A1$, $A3$, and $B$, but are not necessarily satisfied for tensors of type $A2$.
 Theorem \ref{thm2} relates the second Ricci invariant to the Kretschmann scalar and follows naturally from Theorem \ref{thm1}.
 Both theorems generalize the results of the paper \cite{WCI}.

-The inequalities among traces of $n$th powers of the energy-momentum tensor do not impose additional constraints on physical quantities, but they can be used to check the consistency of calculations and as diagnostic tools.
+The inequalities among traces of $n$th powers of the energy-momentum tensor do not impose additional constraints on physical quantities (such as the energy density or pressure of a perfect fluid).
+However, they do constrain, via the Einstein equations, the class of physically relevant spacetime geometries.